-On April 21, 2020, the Court appointed New Orleans Employees’ Retirement System and Dekalb County Employee Retirement System Lead Plaintiffs in the securities action against Mattel, and BLB&G was appointed Lead Counsel.
+On April 21, 2020, as the Court appointed New Orleans Employees’ Retirement System and Dekalb County Employee Retirement System Lead Plaintiffs in the action, and BLB&G was appointed Lead Counsel.
 On May 29, 2020, Lead Plaintiffs filed their Amended Complaint.
 On July 28, 2020, Defendants moved to dismiss the Amended Complaint, and Lead Plaintiffs filed their opposition to Defendants’ motion to dismiss on September 25, 2020.
 On January 26, 2021, the Court denied Defendants’ motions to dismiss.
-The Parties are currently engaging in discovery.

 Following the Court’s order denying the motions to dismiss, discovery in the Action commenced.
 Defendants and third parties produced a total of over 675,000 pages of documents to Lead Plaintiffs, and Lead Plaintiffs produced nearly 48,000 pages of documents to Defendants in response to their requests.
 The depositions of representatives for Lead Plaintiffs were taken, and over 15 more depositions were noticed.